Colossians

 Colossians 1:9

-For this reason, since the day we heard about you, we have not stopped praying for you and asking God to fill you with the knowledge of his will through all spiritual wisdom and understanding.
+Therefore, from the day we heard of it, we have not stopped praying for you, asking God to fill you with the knowledge of his will in all the wisdom and understanding which the Spirit gives;

 Paul continues to let us know of his prayers for the Colossians.
 We see how important it is to have the wisdom to know the will of God.
 He continually prayed for them to be filled with this wisdom as it is a gift of God.
 He continually prayed for it to increase as we will never have all of the wisdom to understand God but we can grow in our understanding.